shakes76/PatternAnalysis-2024/recognition/StableDiffusion-47015746/README.md

 ![alt text](resources/stablediffusion_overview.jpg)

 A VQ-VAE (vector quantized variational autoencoders) was used to turn the images from pixel space to latent space.
 Based on general reading on the topic of Stable Diffusion, having a VQ-VAE over a vanilla VAE doesn't ultimately matter in the results of the overall model.
-However, having a simple autoencoder drastically worsens the generated images; when starting the project, I used a basic autoencoder for stable diffusion model, and because noise addition/removal is highly senstitive during image generation , the decoder wasn't able to translate that process well to pixel space.
-Below is an example of the generated images I obtained with the simple autoencoder:
+However, having a simple autoencoder drastically worsens the generated images; when starting the project, I used a basic autoencoder for the stable diffusion model, and because noise addition/removal is highly senstitive during image generation, the decoder wasn't able to translate that process well to pixel space.
+Below is an example of the generated images I obtained when using a simple autoencoder in the stable diffusion model:

 ![alt text](resources/generation_with_simple_AE.gif)